 Add a salad and some bread and you've got yourself a lovely meal for a cool spring day.

 *This post contains an affiliate link.
-Thank you for supporting us as we work to spread positive message about food and nutrition.Print
+Thank you for supporting us as we work to spread positive messages about food and nutrition.Print

 - Prep Time: 30 minutes